JustWhit3/osmanip/doc/Code structure.md

 Setter methods:

-- `void setMax( bar_type max )`: to set max value of the bar.
+- `void setMax( const bar_type& max )`: to set max value of the bar.
-- `void setMin( bar_type min )`: to set min value of the bar.
+- `void setMin( const bar_type& min )`: to set min value of the bar.
-- `void setStyle( std::string type, std::string style )`: to set the bar style.
+- `void setStyle( const std::string& type, const std::string& style )`: to set the bar style.
-- `void setStyle( std::string type, std::string style_p, std::string style_l )`: to set the bar style in case of a complete bar.
+- `void setStyle( const std::string& type, const std::string& style_p, const std::string& style_l )`: to set the bar style in case of a complete bar.

 > Standard available types are `indicator` and `loader`, `complete` (with both `indicator` and `loader`) and `spinner`.

 > Standard available styles are: `%` and `/100` for indicator, `■` and `#` for loader and `/-\\|` for spinner.

-- `void setMessage( std::string message )`: to set optional message of the bar.
+- `void setMessage( const std::string& message )`: to set optional message of the bar.
 - `void setBegin()`: to set begin time for the CPU time counting.
 - `void setEnd()`: to set end time for the CPU time counting.
-- `void setBrackets( std::string brackets_open, std::string brackets_close )`: to set brackets style.
+- `void setBrackets( const std::string& brackets_open, const std::string& brackets_close )`: to set brackets style.
-- `void setColor( std::string color )`: to set progress bar color.
+- `void setColor( const std::string& color )`: to set progress bar color.
-- `void setRemainingTimeFlag( std::string time_flag )`: to switch on/off the showing of the remaining-time info.
+- `void setRemainingTimeFlag( const std::string& time_flag )`: to switch on/off the showing of the remaining-time info.

 > Color name has to be set with corresponding name of a `crs` map element.